wix-incubator/mutable/README.md

 # Mutable
 [![npm version](https://badge.fury.io/js/mutable.svg)](https://badge.fury.io/js/mutable)

-Mutable state containers in javascript with dirty checking and more
+Mutable state containers in javascript with dirty checking and more (WIP)

 ### What Mutable does
-Mutable is a javascript state management library designed with [React](https://github.com/facebook/react) in mind.
-It allows for simple implementation of ```shouldComponentUpdate``` by efficiently tracking state changes while avoiding the verbosity involved with using immutable data.
-In addition, Mutable enhances React components by offering a unique runtime schema engine that enforces [unidirectional data flow](https://facebook.github.io/flux/), and formalizes the structure of props and state.
+Mutable is a [mobx](https://github.com/mobxjs/mobx)-compatible class system library.
+Mutable offers a unique runtime schema engine that enforces [unidirectional data flow](https://facebook.github.io/flux/), and formalizes the structure of props and state.
-Mutable also supports default or even non-nullable types.
+Mutable also supports data defaults, and non-nullable types.

 ## Using mutable
 Add Mutable to your project by installing it with [npm](https://www.npmjs.com/):